Altstadt (Frankfurt am Main): Römerberg and surroundings

 The Römerberg is the centre of the old town.
 Here stands the Römer, the historic town hall and symbol of the city.
 It was acquired in 1405 by the city, which needed a new town hall, as the previous town hall had to be demolished to build the cathedral tower.
-By 1878 the ten neighboring houses were also acquired by the city and structurally connected to the Roman.
+By 1878 the ten neighboring houses were also acquired by the city and structurally connected to the Römer.
 The five houses next to each other, whose facade faces the Römerberg, are called Alt Limpurg, Zum Römer, Löwenstein, Frauenstein and Salzhaus.
 Before its destruction, the Salzhaus was one of the most beautiful half-timbered houses in Germany.
 It was rebuilt in a simplified manner after its destruction in the war.

 In the middle of the square is the Justice Fountain, which was built from sandstone in the 17th century.
 The construction was replaced in 1887 by a bronze replica.
 His name comes from the statue of Justitia that crowns him.
 In contrast to her depictions, Justitia was not blindfolded in Frankfurt.
 According to tradition, the fountain was fed with red and white wine at imperial coronations.

 The Wertheim House (around 1600), is the only completely undamaged preserved half-timbered house in the old town.
 It is an ornate three-story Renaissance house with the stone ground floor common in Frankfurt.
 Opposite is the Rententurm, an important Frankfurt port building, where customs duties and port fees were collected.
 It was completed in 1456.

-North of the Römerberg on Paulsplatz is the New Town Hall, built around 1900 with rich Neo-Renaissance and Neo-Baroque decor, as well as the Paulskirche, where the German National Assembly met in 1848/1849.
+North of the Römerberg on Paulsplatz is the New Town Hall, built around 1900 with rich neo-Renaissance and neo-Baroque decor, as well as the Paulskirche, where the German National Assembly met in 1848/1849.